IN-DEPTH ANALYSIS

 • Two new stock recommendations each month: Receive the most recent stock picks from The Motley Fool every month.

-• Best current deals: Motley’s top 10 stocks to buy now, out of more than 300.
+• Best current deals: The service highlights top stocks to buy now alongside its monthly recommendations.

 • Starter stocks: Stocks that every investor, novice or seasoned, should own.

-*$99 for the first year, auto renews at $199/year.
+*$99 for the first year, with renewal at the then-current list price.
 Introductory promotion for new members only.
-Membership will automatically renew at then current list price.
+The current list price shown publicly for Stock Advisor is $199/year.

 Motley Fool Epic Bundle